 Factors Influencing Consumer Behaviour

 The consumer decision process explains the internal process as well as individual behaviour for making product or service decisions.
-The consumption process is influenced by external factors like cultural, social, personal, and psychological factors.
+Factors influencing consumer behaviour in consumption process are external factors like cultural, social, personal, and psychological factors and

 Culture: The set of basic values, perceptions, wants, and behaviours learned by a member of society from family and other important institutions.